mcmorisi/comp20-mmorisi/security/README.md

 with certain security ideas in mind.

 ## Acknowledgements
-I discussed this assignment with Vincent Tsang, Tom Ring, David Bernstein, and Ming Chow.
+I discussed this assignment with Vincent Tsang, Tom Rind, David Bernstein, and Ming Chow.

 ## Time spent